 Anna Howard spent the 1908-1909 winter season in Lakewood, New Jersey, and 353 Commonwealth was the home of Francis Augustus Shea, a bachelor.
 His mother, Elizabeth (Eliza) (Dooley/Dorley) Shea, the widow of Francis Patrick Shea, and his unmarried sisters, Caroline J. Shea and Helen E. Shea, lived with him.
 They previously had lived at 22 Peterborough.
 He was president of the Reece Button Hole Machine Company, founded by his brother-in-law, John Reece (husband of Marietta Shea), who died in March of 1896.

 By the 1909-1910 winter season, Anna Howard was once again living at 353 Commonwealth, but during the next season she traveled to California and it was the home of dry goods merchant Henry Coffin Everett and his wife, Ellen Crocker (Tufts) Everett.
 They had lived at 283 Commonwealth in 1910.

-By the 1911-1912 winter season, the Everetts had moved to 49 Commonwealth and Mrs. Howard was living at 353 Commonwealth again.
-She also maintained a home in Manchester, Massachusetts.
+By the 1911-1912 winter season, the Everetts had moved to 49 Commonwealth and the Howard family was living at 353 Commonwealth again.

-In January of 1915, her son, Edward Howard, died of injuries suffered in an elevator accident at the California-Pacific Building in San Francisco.
+In January of 1915, Anna Howard’s son in California, Edward Howard, died of injuries suffered in an elevator accident at the California-Pacific Building in San Francisco.

 By the 1916-1917 winter season, John and Ruth Howard had made 353 Commonwealth their home.
 He graduated from Harvard Law School in 1917 and then served as a US Army Captain in France.
-He and his wife continued to live at 353 Commonwealth during the 1917-1918 season, but moved thereafter and by the 1919-1920 season were living at 208 Beacon.
+John and Grace Howard continued to live at 353 Commonwealth during the 1917-1918 season, but moved thereafter and by the 1919-1920 season were living at 208 Beacon.

 During the 1918-1919 winter season, 353 Commonwealth was the home of Paul Drummond Rust and his wife, Florence R. (Stuart) Rust.
 They had lived at 135 Beacon during the previous season.
 Paul Rust was an investor in timber lands, wholesale lumber dealer, and investment banker and broker.
 They continued to live at 353 Commonwealth during the 1919-1920 season, but moved thereafter to 415 Commonwealth.